Toddses/capify-press/README.md

 # capify-press

-A framework for managing WordPress websites with multiple server environments using [Capistrano 3](http://capistranorb.com/).
+A framework for managing and deploying WordPress websites with multiple server environments using [Capistrano 3](http://capistranorb.com/).

 ## Requirements